BOLLOJUAISHWARYA/Fitness_Assistant/README.md

 IP WEBCAM :
 User has to install an IP webcam in his mobile, with this app the user can track his exercise with his mobile camera which is linked to the Fitness webapp.

-As of now we have given a fixed IP address which is linked to our mobiles (IP webcam).

-Feature Coming up:

-Currently we are working on to take IP addresses from the user or trace the IP address of the system in which the webapp is being used.